Kitware/SMTK/doc/userguide-attribute.rst

 ----------

-SMTK's first major component is its attribute modeling system, which provides a way to model and represent non-geomtric simulation data such as material properties, boundary conditions, and solver parameters.
+SMTK's first major component is its attribute modeling system, which provides a way to model and represent non-geometric simulation data such as material properties, boundary conditions, and solver parameters.
 The attribute system has three main features: